greenelab/text_mined_hetnet_manuscript/manuscript.md

 | IL2          | IFNG         | the detailed distribution of lymphokine-producing cells showed that [il-2]{.gene_color} and [ifn-gamma-producing]{.gene_color} cells were located mainly in the follicular areas .                                                                               | 0.007              | 0.287             |
 | IL2          | IFNG         | pbl of ms patients produced more pro-inflammatory cytokines , [il-2]{.gene_color} , [ifn-gamma]{.gene_color} and tnf/lymphotoxin , and less anti-inflammatory cytokine , tgf-beta , during wk 2 to 4 in culture than pbl of normal controls .                    | 0.006              | 0.283             |
 | NFKB1        | TNF          | [nf-kappab-dependent]{.gene_color} reporter gene transcription activated by [tnf]{.gene_color} was also suppressed by calagualine .                                                                                                                              | 0.005              | 0.276             |
 Table: Contains the bottom ten Gene-interacts-Gene confidence scores before and after model calbration.
-Both gene mentions highlighted in [blue]{.gene_color}.{#tbl:gg_bottom_ten_table}
+Both gene mentions highlighted in [blue]{.gene_color}. {#tbl:gg_bottom_ten_table}